VISIT OUR ART STORE ▶

 Mixing Watercolors with Granulation Medium for New Effects

-After seeing some promising results, I get curious.
-What if I mix these two colors together with the medium?
+After seeing some promising results, curiosity takes over.
+What happens when the two colors are mixed together with the medium?

 Combining Colors to Explore Granulation and Texture